SakshiFadnavis2003/SakshiFadnavis2003/README.md

 ## 🚀 About Me

 I am currently pursuing a degree in Data Science from Shri Ramdeobaba College of Engineering and Management.
-My journey in data science has equipped me with a solid foundation in Python, SQL, and Java, along with hands-on experience in various projects.
-I am eager to apply my skills in machine learning, deep learning, and artificial intelligence to real-world challenges.
+My journey in data science has equipped me with a solid foundation in SQL and Java, along with hands-on experience in various projects.
+I am passionate about coding and eager to apply my skills in machine learning, deep learning, and artificial intelligence to solve real-world challenges.

 ## 🌟 Featured Projects